MontiCore/EmbeddedMontiArc/README.md

 ### Training

 - Generate `train.h5` and `test.h5` files and move them to resources/training_data.
-(See section Generation of Training Data).
+(See section Generation of Training Data)[https://git.rwth-aachen.de/monticore/EmbeddedMontiArc/applications/end2enddriving/tree/develop/tensorflow/resources/data_transform_scripts].
 The pictures should have the same dimensionality as described in the model and the label *data*.
 The output is a steering angle with the label *target_label*.
 - Train by executing `./build.sh`

 ### Prediction